ColoredScience/LaravelAuth/README.md

 Configuration
 ------------

-* Add a configurable service for Laravel Socialite connection:
+* Add a configurable service in `config\services.php` for Laravel Socialite connection:

     ```
         'coloredsci' => [